A Performance Bound for the Greedy Algorithm in a Generalized Class of String Optimization Problems: Introduction

 where $f(G_K)$ is the objective function value of the greedy solution, $f(O_K)$ is the value of the optimal solution, and $K$ is the horizon length.
 To create such a ratio bound, we use the following two steps:

 \begin{enumerate} \item Find an upper bound $B \geq f(O_K)$. \item Divide $f(G_K)$ by $B$ to obtain $\beta = f(G_K)/B \leq f(G_K)/f(O_K)$. \end{enumerate} \textbf{Main contributions:} In \cite{conforti1984submodular}, greedy curvature bounds were presented that have found applications in robotics, machine learning, economics, and many other fields.
 The main contribution of this paper is ultimately showing that all of the greedy curvature bounds in \cite{conforti1984submodular} are now superseded by our superior performance bound.
 More specifically, the contributions of this paper are as follows: \begin{enumerate} \item We prove an extension of the $\alpha_G$ and $\alpha_G''$ bounds in \cite{conforti1984submodular} to general string optimization problems with minimal assumptions.
-The result is shown in \thref{GenConforti}. \item We introduce a performance bound for the greedy scheme in \thref{lemmatopk} that requires a single inequality to be satisfied by the objective function $f$, and a single assumption about the domain of $f$.
-Our inequality is a significant generalization of submodularity and allows for applications to a wider range of functions. \item Our bound is easily computable, does not involve computations past the horizon, and provides an individualized performance bound for each problem. \item We prove that our bound is better than the $\alpha_G$ bound of \cite{conforti1984submodular} in \thref{superioritytheorem}. \item Assuming that computations past the horizon are possible, we show that our bound is superior to the $\alpha_G''$ bound.
-The result is also part of \thref{superioritytheorem}. \item We provide a counterexample to show that the $\alpha_G'$ bound does not actually hold under the claimed conditions in \cite{conforti1984submodular}. \item We demonstrate the superiority of our bound to those in \cite{conforti1984submodular} with applications to submodular sensor coverage problems with both set and string domains. \item We apply our result to an social welfare maximization problem that is neither submodular nor subadditive and obtain strong performance bounds. \end{enumerate}
+The result is shown in \thref{GenConforti}. \item We introduce a performance bound for the greedy scheme in \thref{lemmatopk} which applies to a more general class of functions that includes monotone submodular functions, and whose string domains generalize the set matroids seen in \cite{conforti1984submodular}.
+We require that our function $f$ satisfies a single inequality that only involves the optimal string of actions, and we impose a condition on the domain of $f$ that guarantees that we can compare the function values associated with components of the optimal and greedy string. \item Our bound is easily computable, does not involve computations past the horizon, and provides an individualized performance bound for each problem. \item We prove that our bound is better than the $\alpha_G$ bound of \cite{conforti1984submodular} in \thref{superioritytheorem}. \item Assuming that computations past the horizon are possible, we show that our bound is superior to the $\alpha_G''$ bound.
+The result is also part of \thref{superioritytheorem}. \item We provide a counterexample to show that the $\alpha_G'$ bound does not actually hold under the claimed conditions in \cite{conforti1984submodular}. \item We demonstrate the superiority of our bound to those in \cite{conforti1984submodular} with applications to monotone submodular sensor coverage problems with both set and string domains. \item We apply our result to an social welfare maximization problem that is neither submodular nor subadditive and obtain strong performance bounds. \end{enumerate}